vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/070/05_yaddyAva_indra.md

 ### Commentary by Sāyaṇa: Ṛgveda-bhāṣya

 Not even a thousand suns: there (in **brāhmaṇa**) the sun shines not: **Katha** Upan.
-5.15; no created thingwould fill you: the **soul** within my heart is greater than the earth, greater than the sky, greater than the heaven,greater than all these worlds: Chāndogya Up.
+5.15; no created thing would fill you: the **soul** within my heart is greater than the earth, greater than the sky, greater than the heaven,greater than all these worlds: Chāndogya Up.
 3.14
 </details>

 <details><summary>Jamison Brereton</summary>

-Since a hundred heavens and a hundred earths could be yours, Indra, a thousand suns were not equal to you when you were just born, o
-mace-bearer, nor were the two world-halves.
+Since a hundred heavens and a hundred earths could be yours, Indra, a thousand suns were not equal to you when you were just born, o mace-bearer, nor were the two world-halves.
 </details>

 <details><summary>Jamison Brereton Notes</summary>